OECD Home › Statistics Directorate › Publications & Documents

 Publications & Documents

-In December 2010 the OECD area unemployment rate was 8.5%, down 0.1 percentage point from November.
+The OECD area unemployment rate fell again in February 2011 to 8.2%, down 0.1 percentage point from January.

 Composite leading indicators (CLIs) for February 2011, designed to anticipate turning points in economic activity relative to trend, continue pointing to expansion in most OECD countries.

 Consumer prices in the OECD area rose by 2.4% in the year to February 2011, compared with 2.2% in January - the highest rate since October 2008.